whittlem/pycryptobot/.github/CONTRIBUTING.md

 5. Following any [formatting](#code-style-conventions) and testing guidelines specific to this repo
 6. Increment the version number in the [README](../README.md).
 Try and follow [SemVer](https://semver.org/).
 If you're unsure, reach out to the contributors.
 7. Push changes to your fork
-8. Open a PR in this repository and follow the PR template so that we can efficiently review the changes.
+8. Open a PR in this repository against the *beta* branch and follow the PR template so that we can efficiently review the changes.

 ### Code Style Conventions